TommyMart/Data_Visualisation_API/readme.md

 - dob - Date requires valid date format written as dd/mm/yyyy only.
 - is_admin - Boolean, t = True, f = false, default = f.

 The code below builds the relationship between the child models of the users model, it determines that the variables below can only belong to one user but many instances of these models can belong to a user.
 It also instructs the database to delete the rows of a child model when the relating user primary key is deleted, this is executed by the `cascade="all, delete"`.
-The `back_populates` allows multiple instances of data in related child models to be accessed by the parent model when responding to a request when listed as a nested list in the model's schema. <br>
+The `back_populates` allows multiple instances of data in related child models to be accessed by the parent model, and vice versa, when responding to a request when listed in the model's schema. <br>
 ```posts = db.relationship("Post", back_populates="user", cascade="all, delete")```<br>
 ```comments = db.relationship("Comment", back_populates="user", cascade="all, delete")```<br>
 ```likes = db.relationship("Like", back_populates="user", cascade="all, delete")```<br>